 The NSW government under former Premier Mike Baird was finally forced to acknowledge how unfairly this process treats residents after a leaked letter revealed his government had deliberately hidden the results of a review due to fears it would add costs and delays to projects like WestConnex.

-In Pauline’s case, it took her and her husband Warren close to two and a half years to receive the compensation to which they were legally entitled.
-This was a watershed moment in Pauline developing hard-nosed negotiating skills with a powerful and well-resourced bureaucracy – a skill she intends to bring to the Inner West Council if elected.
+In Pauline’s case, it took her and her husband Warren close to three years to receive the compensation to which they were legally entitled.
+This was a watershed moment in Pauline developing effective negotiating skills with a powerful and well-resourced bureaucracy – a skill she intends to bring to the Inner West Council if elected.

 She ended up having to take the Roads and Maritime Service (RMS) to the Land and Environment Court before they were awarded $1.85m for their three-bedroom home in St Peters, which by that time had already been demolished.